-Creating new essential oil blends and re-creating old favorites is an exciting and relaxing experience.
-It doesn't need to take a lot of time, although it sometimes can, either way, the rewards of creating your own scent combinations are endless.
-There are no right or wrong oils to blend together, just follow your nose!
+Creating new essential oil combinations and re-creating old favorites is a rewarding and relaxing experience.
+It doesn't need to take a lot of time (although it sometimes can, and there's no rush), and the rewards of creating your own scent combinations are endless.
+There are no right or wrong oils to blend together — just follow your nose!

-You'll need a nice selection of staples, top, middle, base aromas, and maybe some special treats like rose or helichrysum.
-Blends don't need be overly complicated and can be as simple as two oils if that makes you happy.
-Explore our complete selection of essential oils in our shop!
+You'll need a nice selection of staple oils, top, middle, and base scent notes, and maybe some special treats like organic rose or organic helichrysum.
+Blends don't need be overly complicated.
+Often, you'll find that a simple, well-proportioned mix of just two oils is enough to create a brand new type of plant magic.
+Explore our complete selection of high quality essential oils in our shop!

-Keep in mind that you are working with undiluted essential oils and you do not want to get any on your hands!
+Keep in mind that you are working with potent, undiluted essential oils, so you'll want to avoid getting any on your hands.